 Altman, Meryl, Ph.D.

-Professor of English and Women's, Gender and Sexuality Studies
+Professor of English and Women's, Gender, and Sexuality Studies and Coordinator of Interdisciplinary Work

 Meryl Altman is Professor of English and Women's Studies at DePauw, and served for many years as Director of Women's Studies.
 She came to Greencastle in 1990, after teaching at WIlliam and Mary and studying at Swarthmore College and at Columbia, where she earned her Ph.D in English literature with a dissertation on modernist American poetry.
 She has written regularly for the Women's Review of Books, and has published articles on Djuna Barnes, H.D., Faulkner, Sappho, metaphor, and the history of sexuality, and on the topic of her current book project, Simone de Beauvoir.
 Other interests include feminist and queer theory, women's migrant domestic labor, and gender and sexuality in Ancient Greece.